Holic75/Baldurs-gate-dnd-3.5/README.md

 – At 1st level chooses two domains that grant her access to additional spells and abilities, normally not available to Clerics of other domains.
 – Gains access to the following epic spells: Globe of Blades (at level 19), Mass Raise Dead (at level 20), Storm of Vengeance (at level 21), Energy Blades (at level 22), Implosion (at level 23) and Summon Deva (at level 24).
 – Gets one bonus feat at levels 26 and 29.
+– Receives one Epic spell slot at level 22 and every 2 levels thereafter, which can be used to memorize a spell of any level.
 – Hit Die: d8
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell